-Based in Providence, Rhode Islands, USA, the IAATO Secretariat provides the administrative and operational functions of the association.
+Based in Newport, Rhode Island, USA, the IAATO Secretariat provides the administrative and operational functions of the association.
 The address for the IAATO Secretariat is:

 Dr. Kim Crosbie